Allen-Feng-04/What-s-Going-on-in-the-Market/README.md

 3. **Run the Script**

-   Add your own API key to the your_API_key variable, and change the date argument in the get_and_write_all_stock_movements function to yesterday's date or any past date
+   Add your own API key to the your_API_key variable (should be in the last few lines).
-   (Both the function and variable are in the last two lines of main.py)

    ```bash
    python main.py